andreasvirkus/cottage/site/about/index.md

 ## superpowers ⚡

-I'm an aspiring <span class="text__line-through">full-stack</span> front-end developer.
+I'm an aspiring full-stack developer (with a light front-ended tilt).
 I'm interested in all kinds of visual communication, but my major focus is on designing web interfaces.
 I love (and preach) all things Node.js, semantic HTML, the power of CSS & progressive enhancement.\
 Lately I've really enjoyed tinkering with:
 - Vue.js ♥
 - PWAs and service-workers
-- ~Webpack~ various bundlers and bundling optimisations
+- ~~Webpack~~ various bundlers and bundling optimisations
-- ~Metalsmith~
+- ~~Metalsmith~~
 - Anything ES6+
 - Serverless
 - Golang